A family of Hecke eigenforms for Drinfeld modular forms of arbitrary rank: Introduction

 The theory of Drinfeld modular forms are not only interesting in the rank two setting but also can be generalized to the arbitrary rank case.
 In \cite{BBP18}, based on the Satake compactification introduced by Pink in \cite{Pin13}, Basson, Breuer and Pink introduced Drinfeld modular forms of arbitrary rank analytically as $\mathbb{C}_{\infty}$-valued rigid analytic functions on $\Omega^r$ satisfying a certain functional equation under the action of $\GL_r(A)$ on $\Omega^r$ and a growth condition at cusps (see also \cite{Bas14}).
 Similar to the rank two case, algebraically, they can be given as global sections of an ample invertible sheaf on the compactified Drinfeld moduli space.
 Moreover, they introduced the Hecke operators acting on Drinfeld modular forms and showed that Eisenstein series are Hecke eigenforms \cite[Cor.
 14.12]{BBP18}.
 Later on, Basson \cite{Bas23} analyzed these operators in a special case and determined their effect on the $u$-expansion of Drinfeld modular forms \cite[Thm.
 3.6, Cor.
 3.11]{Bas23}.
 Furthermore, he provided examples of Hecke eigenforms such as the discriminant function of arbitrary rank and coefficient forms \cite[Thm.
 4.1, Thm.
 4.2]{Bas23}.
+We also refer the reader to the recent work \cite{Gek26} of Gekeler where he studies Hecke operators constructed by using $A$-lattices in $\mathbb{C}_{\infty}$ (see \S2.1 for the explicit definition of $A$-lattices).